Anik7303/gh-commands/README.md

 git commit -m <message>
 ```
 #### Shortcut Method
-Instead of Using two line method you can use this oneline Shortcut Method
+Instead of Using two line method you can use this One line Shortcut Method
 ```bash
 git commit -am <message>
 ```